Automattic/php-thrift-sql/README.md

 $ composer install
 ```

-Once dev tools are installed the phar can be rebuilt using the build script:
+Once dev tools are installed the phar can be rebuilt using `make`:

 ```
-$ php -d phar.readonly=0 build.php
+$ make clean && make phar
 ```